atxryan/windows-phone-app-studio-hol/HOL.md

 <a name="Ex6Task1"></a>
 #### Task 1: Creating a Windows Phone Dev Center account ####

+In this task you will learn how to create a Windows Phone Dev Center account.

 If you already have an account with the Windows Phone Dev Center, proceed to [Task 2](#Ex4Task2).

 1. Open Internet Explorer and go to [https://dev.windowsphone.com/en-us/join](https://dev.windowsphone.com/en-us/join).